eProsima/xtypes/README.md

     - Logical: `&&`, `||`.
     - Comparison: `==`, `!=`, `<`, `>`, `<=`, `>=`.

-- **Binary self-assign operators:** perform same operations as binary operators, but  the result is assigned to left-side operand, overriding its current value: `+=`, `-=`, `*=`, `/=`, `%=`, `&=`, `|=`, `^=`, `<<=`, `>>=`.
+- **Self-assign operators:** perform same operations as binary operators, but  the result is assigned to left-side operand, overriding its current value: `+=`, `-=`, `*=`, `/=`, `%=`, `&=`, `|=`, `^=`, `<<=`, `>>=`.

 #### Iterators of `DynamicData`